Vulcan Configurations: How to Choose the Right Crown Height

 Vulcan 26 mm

 With 26 mm of diamond impregnation, Fordia’s Vulcan 26 mm is a specialized configuration designed to increase productivity.
-The Vulcan 26mm is designed with two patents: the bridges reinforcing the diamond segments and the vertical pins that restrict circulation of drilling fluids.
+The Vulcan 26mm is designed with two patents: the bridges reinforcing the diamond segments and the vertical pins that restrict the circulation of drilling fluids.
 These features ensure cooling of the crown, so you can optimize every millimeter of the matrix.
-At this height, you can get the best cost per meter as you will not have to change your bit as often resulting in less pulling of equipment.
+At this height, you can get the best cost per meter as you will not have to change your bit as often, resulting in less pulling of equipment.
 This is a huge benefit in really deep holes which is the 26 mm’s sweet spot.
 It costs a little more but if you’re drilling in a really deep hole, it could be worth every penny.

 There are few things to keep in mind when you are choosing your height configuration for deep holes.
 As these configurations tend to cost more, you should only opt for a higher crown once you have a very good understanding of the ground in which you are drilling.
 Even after you have finished the first hole, you should know that the second one can be different.